dgroomes/java-columnar-query-engine/README.md

 The code is implemented across a few modules:

-* `query-engine`
-  * This module is the actual query engine.
-It's the most interesting module.
-* `query-api`
-  * The API for expressing queries.
-This might change.
-I'm not sure.
-* `data-model-api`
+* `data-system`
-  * This defines the core interfaces of tables, columns and associations.
+  * This module describes the API of the "read-only object datastore and query engine".
+It also defines the core interfaces of tables, columns and associations.
+A data system is characterized by its physical data strategy (e.g. a columnar SQL database) and its query execution strategy.
+* `data-system-serial-indices`
+  * This module is an implementation of a data system.
+It is characterized by a serial-style (non-parallel) and indices- tracking execution strategy.
+This is the most interesting module.
 * `data-model-in-memory`
   * This module is a concrete implementation of the data model API using in-memory data structures (i.e. no file IO).
 * `geography`